fallowshades/deploy-telemetri/README.md

 - **Turbopack**: Ensures fast builds and optimal performance for monorepos.
 - **Tailwind CSS**: Simplifies styling with a utility-first approach.
 - **shadcn**: Offers pre-designed components for building clean and modern UIs.
-- **Biome**: Enforces code standards by handling linting and formatting across the project.
+- **ESLint**: Enforces code standards by handling linting and formatting across the project.

 ## Deployment